PoonLab/clustuneR/README.md

 clustuneR
 ================

-### Optimizating genetic clustering methods on the performance of predictive growth models.
+### Optimizing genetic clustering methods on the performance of predictive growth models.

 A genetic cluster is a grouping of sequences that are markedly more similar to each other than to other sequences in the data set.
 Genetic